snipkit/octotask/README.md

 -----
 Also [this pinned post in our community](https://octotask.khulnasoft.com/t/videos-tutorial-helpful-content/3243) has a bunch of incredible resources for running and deploying octotask yourself!

 We have also launched an experimental agent called the "octotask Expert" that can answer common questions about octotask.
-Find it here on the [OctoTask Live Agent Studio](https://studio.khulnasoft.com/).
+Find it here on the [KhulnaSoft Live Agent Studio](https://studio.khulnasoft.com/).

 ## Table of Contents